How Teens Develop Identity: Adolescent Identity Formation Explained

 If identity development feels overwhelming, seeking help early can make a meaningful difference.
 Counseling provides teens with a safe, structured environment to explore their self-concept, build confidence, and develop healthy coping strategies.

-A caring therapist contracted with Carolina Counseling Services in Sanford, NC can help teens navigate identity formation, reduce emotional distress, and build a strong, positive sense of self.
+A caring therapist contracted with Carolina Counseling Services in Sanford, NC can help your teen navigate identity formation, reduce emotional distress, and build a strong, positive sense of self.
 Call now to schedule your teen’s first appointment.

 Providers are in network with most major insurances including Aetna, Aetna State Health Plan, Blue Cross and Blue Shield of North Carolina (Blue Cross NC), Tricare, Medicaid and many more.
 Online sessions are also available making getting the quality treatment you deserve easier than ever before!